جامعة النجاح الوطنية

 • 10671101

-This course a great opportunity for students to develop various non-technical skills, within a context that students will find relevant and engaging: a project to create a web-based application.
+This course a great opportunity for students to develop various technical and non-technical skills, within a context that students will find relevant and engaging: a project to create a web-based application.
 These skills help students to succeed both during their time at University and, more importantly, in their future working life.
 Such acquired skills include group working, self- and peer- learning, setting goals and managing progress towards them, innovation and design.
 Students in this course, will acquire deep knowledge on front-end Web-based application development by leaning concepts in HTML, Javascript, and CSS.
 During this course, students are encouraged to assess their own knowledge and decide what extra information they need and how they will obtain it throughout the so-called Enquiry-based learning.

 • 10672202